The 4 Best Ways to Cope with Holiday Depression

-When we think of the holidays, our minds go to decorations, presents, food, not unhappiness, dread and sadness.
-The disconnect between the holidays' societal image versus an individuals' reality is why I often refrain from assuming that everyone will have a merry Christmas or happy holidays.
+When we think of the holidays, our minds often turn to decorations, presents, and delicious food, not unhappiness, dread and sadness.
+The disconnect between the societal image of the holidays and an individual's reality is why I often refrain from assuming that everyone will have a merry Christmas or happy holidays.
 For some people, the holiday season's dread begins early in the fall and continues past the new year.

 Why do people get depressed during the holidays?

-- Geographical distances from loved ones: This one seems especially true this year as we are hit by the current pandemic, which has even separated us from people who are only minutes away.
-The holidays carry a visual image of gatherings and sharing time with family and friends.
-This also creates a sense of isolation and sadness that can lead to depression.
+- Geographical distances from loved ones: The current pandemic, which has separated us even from those who are only minutes away, has made this issue particularly relevant.
+The holidays traditionally evoke images of gatherings with family and friends, leading to feelings of isolation and sadness that can contribute to depression.

-- Estrangement from family and friends: Disagreements between families are common.
-However, there are times that these differences can result in years of alienation that can leave people feeling alone or yearning for that relationship.
-Estrangement leads to feelings of loneliness and abandonment, contrary to the expectation of a harmonious gathering.
+- Estrangement from family and friends: Disagreements within families can sometimes result in years of alienation, leaving people feeling alone or yearning for that lost relationship.
+Estrangement can lead to feelings of loneliness and abandonment, contrary to the expectation of a harmonious gathering.

-- Ill health: Unfortunately, illness, whether it be mental health problems such as depression/anxiety or physical conditions such as chronic pain or cancer, does not take a break during the holidays.
-The physical and emotional limitations of ill health can become more pronounced during the holidays when the person can't do all that they wish or feel that they should do during this time.
+- Ill health: Unfortunately, illnesses, whether they are mental health issues like depression and anxiety or physical conditions such as chronic pain or cancer, do not take a break during the holidays.
+The physical and emotional limitations of ill health can become more pronounced during the holidays when individuals may not be able to do all they wish or feel they should.

-- Trauma: People who have post-traumatic stress disorder can often find themselves struggling during the holidays.
-For some, it comes down to cognitive dissonance.
-Some people find that the holidays may trigger their trauma symptoms such as flashbacks, isolation and hyperawareness (especially around crowds).
+- Trauma: People with post-traumatic stress disorder may struggle during the holidays.
+For some, the season may trigger trauma symptoms such as flashbacks, isolation, and hyperawareness, particularly in crowded environments.

 What can you do?

-- Change the script: Instead of trying to live up to an image of what the holidays should be like, think about and describe what would make this time of the year better for you.
-Would you prefer to spend it with more immediate family?
-Would not having to do extensive shopping or decorating make things easier?
-Take out instead of cooking a full meal or just sitting at home doing a relaxing activity that brings comfort and joy?
+- Change the script: Instead of trying to conform to an idealized image of the holidays, think about what would make the season better for you.
+Would you prefer to spend it with immediate family, reduce shopping or decorating, or opt for takeout instead of cooking a full meal?

-On behalf of the Ochsner Baton Rouge psychiatry department, I hope you can experience joy this holiday season.
-If you do find yourself struggling, I encourage you to reach out to others, including professionals.
-Remember, you are not alone.
-Help is available.
+I hope you can experience joy this holiday season.
+If you find yourself struggling, reach out to others, including professionals.
+Remember, you are not alone, and help is available.